figma/dev-mode-mcp-server-guide/README.md

 This is useful for very large designs where `get_code` produces output with a large context size.
 It also works with multiple selections or the whole page if nothing is selected.

-## Local Figma MCP server settings
+## Desktop Figma MCP server settings

 These are additional settings you can toggle under Preferences and use with the MCP client.